 Early Crush: When I was a teensy child my favorite muppet was Guy Smiley.
 He had a cool job, good energy, and was a snazzy dresser.

 Rebecca Seidel (associate producer) is an NYC-based writer, radio producer, and explorer.
 Born & raised in Queens, she’s currently a curator for Spoke, a new audio app from SiriusXM.
 Ask her for podcast recommendations or fun facts about the subway.

 Early Crush: Billie Joe Armstrong, the singer from Green Day.
 He was my introduction to angst and eyeliner, two things that continue to be very important in my life.

 Ben Goldberg (associate producer) is a producer, editor, and writer for both audio and video.
-Originally from Buffalo, NY and now based in Brooklyn, he is currently working at the film post-production house OneDotZero Post.
+Originally from Buffalo, NY and now based in Brooklyn, he is currently a film post-production coordinator at OneDotZero Post.
 Ben is an avid storyteller who is passionate about social justice, new media, and the Monster Mash.

 Early Crush: David Boreanaz as Angel.
 If nothing else, that boy sure knows how to brood.

 Email us at othermenneedhelp [at] gmail.com.
 Or use this form to send a message directly.
 Even if it's "hi."